Tuesday, February 3, 2026

 Agriculture & Food Products

 In this sector India stands to lose far more by giving zero tariff market access to highly subsidized large scale agricultural producers of the USA.
+This may wreak havoc for Indian farmers and erode food security of India, with seriously negative implications for national security.

 • Bangladesh, Vietnam: limited agri competition.